Import multiple high-scale Kubernetes Clusters into Pulumi

 There are many advantages to using Orchestration tools:

-Kubernetes is best suited for organizations running multiple services that need consistent deployment, scaling, and reliability across environments.
-The main trade-offs are operational complexity and the need for strong cluster governance, observability, and security practices.
+Kubernetes is a strong fit for organizations running multiple services that need portability across environments and a large ecosystem of networking, security, and delivery tooling.
+The main trade-offs are platform complexity and the need for mature governance around RBAC, upgrades, observability, and cost controls.

-Common alternatives include HashiCorp Nomad, AWS ECS, and GCP Cloud Run, which can be simpler for single-cloud or fully managed use cases but typically offer less portability and ecosystem breadth.
+Common alternatives include AWS ECS, HashiCorp Nomad, and Google Cloud Run, which can reduce operational overhead in single-cloud or fully managed scenarios but typically provide less control or portability than Kubernetes.

 Our experience with Kubernetes has helped us build the practical knowledge, patterns, and tooling needed to support clients running containerized workloads reliably in production.